-- EN/IEC 61000-3-11 provided that the system impedance $Z{\text{sys}}$ is less than or equal to $Z{\text{max}}$ at the interface point between the user's supply and the public system. - EN/IEC 61000-3-11 = European/International Technical Standard setting the limits for voltage changes, voltage fluctuations and flicker in public low-voltage supply systems for equipment with rated current ≤75 A. - It is the responsibility of the installer or user of the equipment to ensure, by consultation with the distribution network operator if necessary, that the equipment is connected only to a supply with a system impedance Zsys less than or equal to Zmax. - EN/IEC 61000-3-12 provided that the short-circuit power $S{\rm sc}$ is greater than or equal to the minimum $S{\rm sc}$ value at the interface point between the user's supply and the public system. - EN/IEC 61000-3-12 = European/International Technical Standard setting the limits for harmonic currents produced by equipment connected to public low-voltage systems with input current >16 A and ≤75 A per phase. - It is the responsibility of the installer or user of the equipment to ensure, by consultation with the distribution network operator if necessary, that the equipment is connected only to a supply with a short-circuit power $S{\rm sc}$ greater than or equal to the minimum $S{\rm sc}$ value.
+- EN/IEC 61000-3-11 provided that the system impedance Z{sys} is less than or equal to Z{max} at the interface point between the user's supply and the public system. - EN/IEC 61000-3-11 = European/International Technical Standard setting the limits for voltage changes, voltage fluctuations and flicker in public low-voltage supply systems for equipment with rated current ≤75 A. - It is the responsibility of the installer or user of the equipment to ensure, by consultation with the distribution network operator if necessary, that the equipment is connected only to a supply with a system impedance Z{sys} less than or equal to Z{max}. - EN/IEC 61000-3-12 provided that the short-circuit power S{sc} is greater than or equal to the minimum S{sc} value at the interface point between the user's supply and the public system. - EN/IEC 61000-3-12 = European/International Technical Standard setting the limits for harmonic currents produced by equipment connected to public low-voltage systems with input current >16 A and ≤75 A per phase. - It is the responsibility of the installer or user of the equipment to ensure, by consultation with the distribution network operator if necessary, that the equipment is connected only to a supply with a short-circuit power $S{\rm sc}$ greater than or equal to the minimum $S{\rm sc}$ value.

-Non-continuous heating
+Single outdoor unit

-Model $Z{max}(\Omega)$ Minimum S sc value (kVA)
+Model Z {max} (Ω) Minimum S {sc} value (kVA)

-REMQ5 1216
+REMQ5 - 2893

-REYQ8 1216
+REYQ8 - 2893

-REYQ10 564
+REYQ10 - 3954

-REYQ12 615
+REYQ12 - 4313

-REYQ14 917
+REYQ14 - 4852

-REYQ16 924
+REYQ16 5391

-REYQ18 873
+REYQ18 - 6289

-REYQ20 970
+REYQ20 - 7009